 Two new cultural installations open in the arts center on February 27: Radio Haïti-Inter: Three Decades of Resistance and When I Say Africa: Photographs from the Continent.

 One of the Ruby’s core missions is to provide dedicated space for student and faculty artists to create new work, collaborate, and engage with the wider Duke community and Durham.
-To that end, the Office of the Vice Provost of the Arts—Duke Arts invites artists working in any medium and arts project teams of students, faculty, and community collaborators to apply for a residency in an arts center multipurpose studio.
+To that end, Duke Arts invites individual artists or project teams working in any medium to apply for an arts project.

 There are many other sources of support across Duke that may also be matches for your project needs.
 These include: